Architecture Overview

 High-level design and data flow

-The extension follows a device → credential → connection → stream → Webview pipeline where the extension host orchestrates SSH operations and Webviews render stateful UI.
+The extension follows a configuration -> device selection -> credential resolution -> connection -> stream or remote action -> Webview pipeline.
+The extension host owns SSH operations and file access, while Webviews render UI state and request actions through message passing.
 Each class has a narrowly scoped role to keep concerns separated:

 Data flow: device configuration to Webview rendering